Leymooo/VelocityUtils/README.md

 VelocityUtils currently has the following commands
 * /alert (broadcasts a message to all players)

-These commands are currently planned
+* /send (sends a player to another server)
 * /find (tells you in which server a player is)
 * /list (lists players in all servers)
-* /send (sends a player to another server)

-As always, feel free to suggest new commands!
+## Planned features

+Currently, the only planned feature is a configuration file.
+Feel free to open an issue if you want to suggest another feature/command!

 ## License
 VelocityUtils is licensed under the permissive MIT license.